Generalized Steppingstone Sampling: Efficient marginal likelihood estimation in gravitational wave analysis of Pulsar Timing Array data: Marginal likelihood estimation

 with $\boldsymbol\theta_{k-1,i}$ samples drawn from $p_{\beta_{k-1}}$ and $n$ the number of drawn samples.
-To avoid numerical errors, it is preferable to work with $\log \hat{z}$.
-However, this transformation introduces a bias to the $\hat{z}$ estimate which can be overcome by increasing $K$, the number of $\beta$ chains \citep{xie2011improving}.
-The choice of the $\beta$ values and their dispersion can enhance the efficiency of SS and even more TI \citep{maturana2019stepping,xie2011improving}.
-For $\beta$ uniformly distributed along the quantiles of $\text{Beta}(\alpha,1)$ distribution, it has been shown that the efficiency can be increased with $\alpha = 0.3$ for both methods \citep{xie2011improving}.
+To avoid numerical errors, it is preferable to work with $\log \widehat{z}$.
+However, this transformation introduces a bias to the $\widehat{z}$ estimate which can be overcome by increasing $K$, the number of $\beta$ chains \res{that corresponds to $n$ samples from $p_{\beta}(\boldsymbol{\theta}|X,M)$} \citep{xie2011improving}.
+The choice of the $\beta$ values and their dispersion can enhance the efficiency of SS and even more \res{for} TI \citep{maturana2019stepping,xie2011improving}. \res{ For $\beta_{k}$ defined as

+for $ k=1,\dots,K-1$}, it has been shown that the efficiency can be increased with $\alpha = 0.3$ for both methods \citep{xie2011improving}. \res{ In general, the prior is more diffuse than the posterior, leading to much greater differences between consecutive power posterior densities near the prior, i.e., for $\beta$ close to 0.
+Consequently, the SS method exhibits greater differences between consecutive ratios $\widehat{r}_k$ when $\beta$ is close to 0.
+As a result, more power posterior densities are required near the prior, meaning that more $\beta$ values close to 0 are needed, which is effectively achieved by the quantiles of the Beta(0.3, 1) distribution.}